sunggun-yu/dnsq/README.md

-# dlk
+# dnsq (DNS Query)

-Simple DNS Lookup Rest API server and CLI
+`dnsq` is a simple DNS lookup tool written in Go.
+It provides both a command-line interface and a REST API server for performing simple CNAME, A, and AAAA DNS queries with given multiple host names.